Book Launch at St Buryan – April 2024

 Boekka’s 10th Birthday – Memories

-The year 2020 has many special dates and anniversaries but unfortunately the Covid Virus prevented people from celebrating in the way they had planned.
+2020 has many special dates and anniversaries, however the Covid Virus prevented celebrations and events going ahead as planned.
 August 8th marks our Cornish Guise team Boekka’s 10th birthday.
-So much has happened in this time.
+The last 10 years have been such an adventure.

-The following photographs of Boekka in the days when our ‘Oss Penkevyll briefly performed as Penglaz the Penzance ‘Oss.
+The following photographs of Boekka are from the days when our ‘Oss Penkevyll briefly performed as Penglaz the Penzance ‘Oss.

 Mazey Eve 2009